 "Nobody knows what parallel deals are made when positions in state companies are being traded," he said.

-Sustersic, who quit last week the center-right Civic List party, a member of the current and previous ruling coalitions, declined to be interviewed for this story because he was traveling.
+Sustersic, who quit last week the centre-right Civic List party, a member of the current and previous ruling coalitions, declined to be interviewed for this story because he was traveling.

-Even now, according to an opinion poll taken this month by Delo Stik, only 50 percent of Slovenians say they favor privatization.
+Even now, according to an opinion poll taken this month by Delo Stik, only 50 percent of Slovenians say they favour privatisation.

 "We should sell companies that the state does not know how to manage, while the sale of those that offer stable employment and pour profits into the state budget is harder to understand," said the party's deputy leader, Agriculture Minister Dejan Zidan.

-The Social Democrats would not cause a "political crisis" over the policy, he said, but financial markets remain skeptical about whether Bratusek can keep her pledge in the face of strong opposition.
+The Social Democrats would not cause a "political crisis" over the policy, he said, but financial markets remain sceptical about whether Bratusek can keep her pledge in the face of strong opposition.

 Mercator's owners have asked Agrokor and investment fund Mid Europa Partners to raise their bids but have so far not reported whether the offers have been improved.